Mind Blowing Muscle Fullness & Pumps Stack!*

 Saffron is one of the most underrated glucose disposal agents currently available.
-It works via multiple methods to directly influence glucose uptake and insulin sensitivity in muscle cells, promoting muscle pumps, and improved blood glucose clearance on an unprecedented scale.
+It works via multiple methods to directly influence glucose uptake and insulin sensitivity in muscle cells, promoting muscle pumps, and improved blood glucose clearance.
 (6, 9) It strongly increases cell insulin sensitivity through insulin dependent and non-insulin dependent pathways, and has a major role in promoting Glut-4 transport through AMPK activation.
 (6, 9)

 Glucose transport into skeletal muscle is regulated by 2 distinct pathways.
 One of which is AMPK and the other is PI 3-Kinase.
 (2, 6, 9) The P 3-Kinase pathways include activation of Akt, which promotes glycogen synthesis and activation of key enzymes responsible for Glut-4 translocation.
 AMPK on the other hand plays a vital role in glucose and lipid metabolism.
 Both pathways increase phosphorylation of mitogen-activated kinase (MAPK) which participates in full activation of insulin-stimulated glucose uptake via GLUT-4.
 Saffron actives both pathways, hence its effectiveness in clearing blood glucose into skeletal muscle and, where too much glucose is shuttled, it is able to facilitate its preference to glycogen storage over adipose tissue storage.
 (2, 6, 9)